m5b/INF133/_sources/index.md

 * A2: Runkeeper Tweet Report in JavaScript and TypeScript
 * A3: Spotify Browser using a Web Framework
 * A4: Sleep Tracker
+* A5: Alternative Interaction

 ### Exams

-Due to the inherent difficulty of proctoring an exam remotely, for this quarter we will be replacing midterm and final exams with a course project.
-For the midterm you will be asked to write a short proposal that describes the project you intend to complete for the final.
-The final project must be built using a mixture of the tools and techniques you will learn throughout the quarter.
-This project will be the only partnered project allowed for the quarter.
-I will be providing more details about the final project in the coming weeks
+Due to the inherent difficulty of proctoring an exam remotely, and our need to support some remote students, for this quarter we will not have midterm and final exams.
+Instead, you will complete one additional assignment (A5, required to pass the course) that will require you to bring together the learning objectives for the course.
+This assignment will be the only (optionally) partnered project allowed for the quarter.

 ### Participation

-Although we are a virtual class this quarter, my goal is to reproduce as much of the classroom experience as possible.
-So we will be using an online quiz tool called Socrative throughout the quarter to keep track of our progress together and have a little fun.
-We will also have a course Slack workspace where we can chat and learn from each other.

-Socrative quiz sessions will occur live during our regular meeting time every Tuesday.
-Each quiz will contain questions relating to course material, discussions, and your overall thoughts on the class.
-These quizzes are designed to be low-stakes and fun, but will also contribute to a participation grade for the class.
-The results of the quizzes will be posted here, shortly after they occur.

-Slack will be our primary tool for communication.
-You will be expected to join the class workspace and participate in informal discussions during the quarter.

-### Lecture Notes

-As we move through each week, I will be adding notes from both my prerecorded lectures (available on Canvas) and discussions that we have with each other.
-New lecture note pages will be posted every Monday morning.
-The topics we will be discussing each week are listed in the next section.
-The content of these lectures is modeled closely after the version of INF 133 taught by Professor Daniel Epstein.
+As we are supporting remote and in-person learning this quarter, participation grades will be based on your individual activity across the various platforms used in the class.
+To earn full participation credit, you must complete all of the Socrative quiz sessions and demonstrate engagement with the class in some capacity.
+Engagement can occur through discussion during in-person class time or helpful activity in the class communication tool, Zulip.

 ## Schedule